Race-related stress can have an impact on the emotional well-being, academic, and social success of students of color.

 Coping with Race-Related Stress

-Unfortunately, among students of color, the common stressors of the college experience are often compounded by the burden of race-related stress.
-As a student of color, the additional frustrations you may experience might be the result of racism, which leads to race-related stress.
+Unfortunately, among students of color, common stressors of the college experience are often compounded by the burden of race-related stress.
+As a student of color, the additional frustrations you may experience as a result of racism leads to race-related stress.
 Racist actions usually involve some form of racial prejudice and discrimination.
 Whether these actions are covert or overt, racism and racial microaggressions can be harmful to your well-being.

+Race-related stress refers to the psychological distress associated with experiences of racism.
 When students of color experience racism, it not only causes problems in their social and economic lives, but also negatively impacts their physical and psychological health.
-Race-related stress refers to the psychological distress associated with experiences of racism.
-Below is a listing of the detrimental effects of race-related stress:
+Detrimental effects of race-related stress are:

 Intense emotional reactions

 - Helplessness or Hopelessness

 These psychological and physical effects can have a significant effect on your daily life.
 For example, if you feel isolated due to racism, you may be reluctant to interact with students from different racial or ethnic backgrounds, or participate in campus activities, student organizations, intramural sports, classroom discussions, and study groups.

 You may also experience a phenomenon known as stereotype threat, which involves the fear that one’s actions will confirm existing stereotypes about a person’s self-identified race or ethnic group.
 Students of color who experience stereotype threat may begin to believe that their peers do not regard them as individuals, but as representatives of their race or ethnic group.
 The anxiety that often accompanies stereotype threat can have a negative effect on your performance in academic tasks such as class participation, assignments, and exams.
 Stereotype threat can also lead to an internalization of negative racial stereotypes about the capabilities of your race or ethnic group.

 To combat the negative effects of race-related stress and produce positive outcomes, consider the following: